zakilur/helm-charts/docs/Getting Started.md

   enabled: true
 ```

 **Static mTLS** - this configures static mTLS between each proxy by mounting the appropriate certs and setting up the configuration in `gm-control-api`.
+Read [Control API](./Control%20API.md) for further details.

 To enable it just set the following in your `custom-greymatter.yaml` file: